google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 **What image quality is acceptable for your use-case?**

 Formats like JPEG are best suited for photographs or images with a number of color regions.
-Most optimisation tools will allow you to set what level of compression you're happy with; higher compression reduces file size but can introduce artifacts, halos or blocky degrading.
+Most optimization tools will allow you to set what level of compression you're happy with; higher compression reduces file size but can introduce artifacts, halos or blocky degrading.